 4. Titan – Linux CLI Password Manager

-Titan is a command line password manager for Linux.
-When the question comes regarding job performance of securing your login credentials, it shows solid capacity.
+Titan is a command-line password manager for Linux.
+When the question comes regarding the job performance of securing your login credentials, it shows solid capacity.
 It saves all the password into an encrypted SQLite database and let you choose a master passphrase for easy access.

 5. Enpass Password Manager

-Enpass is a best offline password manager for, literally, all the major OS including Linux, Windows, Mac OS, iOS, Android, Chromebook etc. It saves all the important credentials and online accounts in your devices only.
+Enpass is the best offline password manager for, literally, all the major OS, including Linux, Windows, Mac OS, iOS, Android, Chromebook, etc. It saves all the important credentials and online accounts in your devices only.
 All the passwords and information are encrypted securely by AES 256 bit Encryption using open-source encryption engine SQLCipher.

 6. Password Gorilla

 Password Gorilla is another best password manager for Linux, Windows, and Mac OS.
-It stores all the passwords, notes and login information into a secured encrypted file which is synchronized across the devices.
-In this free password manager, you can set a master password which is used for opening all the password stored in the vault.
-So instead of remembering all, you only need to remember one password which is quite easy to operate.
+It stores all the passwords, notes, and login information into a secured encrypted file, synchronized across the devices.
+In this free password manager, you can set a master password to open all the passwords stored in the vault.
+Instead of remembering all, you only need to remember one password, which is quite easy to operate.

 7. RoboForm Password Manager

-Like any other password manager described here, RoboForm is another password manager for Linux, Windows, Android and much more.
-It also supports all the modern browsers through addon integration.
+Like any other password manager described here, RoboForm is another password manager for Linux, Windows, Android, and much more.
+It also supports all modern browsers through add-on integration.

-This free password manager let you store the passwords securely on the desktop and automatically logs you into online accounts.
-RoboForm also saves your valuable time by providing a smart form filler feature while surfing web credentials.
+This free password manager lets you store the passwords securely on the desktop and automatically logs you into online accounts.
+RoboForm also saves you valuable time by providing a smart form filler feature while surfing web credentials.

-Bitwarden is an open source password manager and considered as the best alternative to cloud-based password manager LastPass or Dashlane.
-While you become tedious of remembering all those passwords, you tend to choose cloud-based password manager like LastPass and 1Password for easy storing and using but these password managers are the proprietary and closed source.
+Bitwarden is an open source password manager and considered the best alternative to cloud-based password manager LastPass or Dashlane.
+While you become tedious of remembering all those passwords, you tend to choose cloud-based password managers like LastPass and 1Password for easy storing and using.
+Still, these password managers are proprietary and closed source.

-So here Linux enthusiastic, who loves and adore open source, tend to find the best alternative.
-Bitwarden is a name of an open-source password management tool which supports all the platforms including Linux, Windows, Mac OS, Android and even provides a set of addon for all the major web browsers.
+Here, Linux enthusiastic, who loves and adores open source, tend to find the best alternative.
+Bitwarden is the name of an open-source password management tool that supports all the platforms, including Linux, Windows, Mac OS, Android, and even provides a set of addon for all the major web browsers.

-“Pass” is simple and lean command line free password manager for Unix based system.
-As it’s a CLI application, so the beginner may face difficulty in operating initially but there are many GUI software made for this Linux password manager.
+“Pass” is a simple and lean command-line free password manager for Unix based system.
+As it’s a CLI application, the beginner may face difficulty operating initially, but there are many GUI software made for this Linux password manager.

 11. Dashlane Universal Password Manager

 Dashlane is one of the best password managers out there.
-It’s an online based free password manager which stores passwords and notes over the cloud and protected by one master password.
-It offers lots of features but worth mentioning are auto fill up password or forms, security alerts, generate a random strong password, two-factor authentication etc.
+It’s an online-based free password manager that stores passwords and notes over the cloud and is protected by one master password.
+It offers lots of features, but worth mentioning is auto-filling up passwords or forms, security alerts, generating a random strong password, two-factor authentication, etc.

 Kpcli is another open source password manager for Linux.
 It’s a CLI tool that brings the features of KeePass and KeePassX into your own Terminal.
-Like any other Linux password manager, this tool lets you create password database, adding, editing, deleting or even grouping the information for easy in future.
+Like any other Linux password manager, this tool lets you create a password database, adding, editing, deleting, or even grouping the information for easy in the future.

 LastPass is definitely one of the best cloud-based password managers, right this moment, in the market.
-You can store all the valuable information and passwords in the cloud of this software which let you use all those credentials across the devices including Linux.
-LastPass is widely available for all the major OS and browsers as an addon.
+You can store all the valuable information and passwords in the cloud of this software, which lets you use all those credentials across the devices, including Linux.
+LastPass is widely available for all the major OS and browsers as an add-on.